DN-debug/peux-os-sitebuild/src/pages/contributers.md

 template: page
 title: Pantheon
 ---
 A **pantheon** is a group of important and respected people.
-This page is dedicated to them, for willingly contributing to the Peux OS project.
+Out of respect, this page is dedicated to them, for willingly contributing to the Peux OS project, in one way or the other.
 I never thought that this project would gain so much exposure.
 The aim has always been simple: stick with Archlinux philosophy while implementing modern desktop ideas and that being the sole reason for not having a custom repository for Peux OS.
 The release cycle is also a bit weird because I always go outside of the predefined ways of implementation.

 > **WALL OF FAME**
 >